 On March 1, 2017, the Company entered into a Securities Purchase Agreement with Eagle Equities, pursuant to which Eagle Equities purchased two 8% convertible redeemable junior subordinated promissory notes, each in the principal amount of \$220,500.
 The first note (the "March 2017 Eagle Note") was funded with cash and the second note (the "March 2017 Eagle Back-End Note") was initially paid for by an offsetting promissory note issued by Eagle Equities to the Company (the "March 2017 Eagle Note Receivable").
 The terms of the March 2017 Eagle Back-End Note require cash funding prior to any conversion thereunder.
 Both the March 2017 Eagle Note and the March 2017 Eagle Back-End Note had a maturity date of March 1, 2018, upon which any outstanding principal and interest was due and payable.
 The outstanding principal amounts plus accrued interest under both the March 2017 Eagle Note and the March 2017 Eagle Back-End Note are convertible into shares of common stock, of the Company at a conversion price equal to 60% of the lowest closing bid price of the common stock for the ten trading days prior to the conversion, subject to adjustment in certain events.
-On July 5, 2017, the Company received payment of the March 2017 Eagle Note Receivable in the amount of \$220,500 that offset the March 2017 Eagle Back-End Note.
-Proceeds from the March 2017 Eagle Receivable of \$10,500 were paid directly to legal fees resulting in net cash proceeds of \$210,000 received by the Company.
+On July 5, 2017, the Company received payment of \$10,500 were paid directly to legal fees resulting in net cash proceeds of \$210,000 received by the Company.
 As a result, the March 2017 Eagle Back-End Note is now convertible.
 The March 2017 Eagle Note and the March 2017 Eagle Back-End Note are treated as stock settled debt under ASC 480 and accordingly the Company recorded a put premium of \$147,000 as each of the notes were funded.
-As of June 30, 2018, the outstanding principal balance under the March 2017 Eagle Note along with \$20,061 of accrued interest was fully converted.
-As of June 30, 2019, the outstanding balance of \$220,500 under the March 2017 Back-End Note along with \$19,526 of accrued interest was fu
+As of June 30, 2018, the outstanding principal balance under the March 2017 Eagle Note along with \$19,526 of accrued interest was fully converted (see Note 8 - Stockholders' Deficit) resulting in a full reduction of the put premium.